AdityaGayan/tiffinapp/readme.md

 ## Laravel Sponsors

+Tiffinapp is an web application for ordering foods online

 We would like to extend our thanks to the following sponsors for helping fund on-going Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](http://patreon.com/taylorotwell):

 - **[Vehikl](http://vehikl.com)**